-A member of the California State Bar since 1966, Jim has been rated "AV Preemenint 5.0" by Martindale-Hubbell.
+A member of the California State Bar since 1966, Jim is rated "AV Preemenint 5.0" by Martindale-Hubbell.

-A founding partner of Michaelis, Montanari, & Johnson, James Michaelis obtained a Bachelor of Art degree in political science from Stanford University in 1962.
-In 1965, he graduated from Boalt Hall School of Law at the University of California, Berkeley.
+He is the founding partner of Michaelis, Montanari, & Johnson.
+In 1962, he obtained a Bachelor of Arts degree in political science from Stanford University.
+In 1965, he graduated from Berkeley Law of the University of California.

 He is on the advisory panel of the Stanford on the Moon project.
-Jim is a member of the Defense Research Institute, the Association of Southern California Defense Counsel, and the Environmental Law Section of the State Bar of California.
-He is part-President of the Los Angeles chapter of the Aviation Insurance Association.
-He is also an Associate Member of the Organization of Flying Adjusters.
+Jim has been a member of the Defense Research Institute, the Association of Southern California Defense Counsel, the Environmental Law Section of the State Bar, and an Associate Member of the Organization of Flying Adjusters.
+He is a past President of the Los Angeles chapter of the Aviation Insurance Association.

 In 1977, Jim obtained a single-engine land private-pilot certificate from the FAA.
-He is an avid non-technical mountain climber, who has reached the summits of Mt.
+He has been an avid non-technical mountain climber, who has reached the summits of Mt.
 Rainier, Hood, Shasta, Langley, Whitney, and Nob Hill.